purezen/purezen.github.io/_posts/2015-03-04-maintaining-a-git-differential.md

 $ git rebase feature-x
 ```

-Also, I do all interations with the remote only from my master branch.
+Also, I do all interactions with the remote only from my master branch.
 So, in case you want to pull in the latest commits into your dev branches, simply do

 ```sh
 $ git checkout master